Martinator9001/kvac-backdoor/info.md

     s()
 end)
 ```
+2. Code analysis and finding the full payload
 If that looks familiar, that's because it's the same code (with the link changed of course) used by the cipher panel backdoor -
 I'd recommend reading it before continuing one, though I will explain briefly how the code works
 In-short the `random_char` table is a link, which gets interpreted by `str_utf8()` which runs as an http request on the server, giving access to it.